Itential Frequently Asked Questions

 Yes.
 Self-service is automatically available for workflows that you publish using a manual trigger method.
 This method allows a user to select the workflow from a list that they have access to in Operations Manager.

-For self-service portals outside of IAP, a workflowcan be published with an API trigger which allows you to define an API endpoint to associate with the workflow.
+For self-service portals outside of Itential, a workflow can be published with an API trigger which allows you to define an API endpoint to associate with the workflow.
 This API endpoint can be used with any external system to run the workflow, with proper access and providing the appropriate data payload.

 Learn more about the ServiceNow App >